bineet-dash/hartree-fock/README.md

 # Installation Instruction for Eigen
 Please download Eigen tarball from [here](http://bitbucket.org/eigen/eigen/get/3.3.4.tar.bz2) .
 Follow the instruction manual from http://eigen.tuxfamily.org/dox/GettingStarted.html#title2 regarding installation of Eigen.

-(**TLDR for Linux and Mac OS X users:** download and extract the tar ball, then create a symlink in /usr/local/include to the "Eigen" folder.)
+(**TLDR for Linux and Mac users:** download and extract the tar ball, then create a symlink in /usr/local/include to the "Eigen" folder.)